 Thanks to digital engineering, concrete contractors are now able to work with temporary works specialists to efficiently design, plan and visualise a formwork scheme in a 3D digital environment, before they get on to site.
-Here, Billy McCormick, Head of Regional Engineering – North explains how both building a relationship with a temporary works specialist and the use of BIM can ensure successful project delivery, improve efficiency levels and offer enhanced visibility.
+Here, we explain how both building a relationship with a temporary works specialist and the use of BIM can ensure successful project delivery, improve efficiency levels and offer enhanced visibility.

 Both formwork panels, which act as moulds into which concrete is poured, and falsework props, used as a means of providing vertical support to the formwork, are wholly temporary in nature, only installed on site for a short period of time.
 That said, the temporary formwork and falsework can have a very real and permanent impact, with the success of the concrete pour, and the overall project delivery, often depending heavily on the initial formwork scheme design.

 It is for this reason that temporary works would perhaps be better labelled as enabling works, something to be considered at the initial design and strategy stage of a project, as the permanent works are.
 Despite this, there is still the potential for a project’s temporary works to not be given the attention needed, as well as underestimating the level of cost and labour that formwork can require.
 While smaller projects may only need a standard formwork solution, this is not the case for all, with some sites requiring a bespoke and more complex design.

 As with all temporary works, early engagement is important.
 Liaising with a temporary works specialist as early as the tender stage of a concrete project could provide real benefits for you as a contractor.

 As well as enabling you to a submit a more informed and detailed bid to the client, with an initial engineered formwork design already created, you would also be able to offer more accurate time and cost estimates.
 Cost, as always, is a very important factor, with the potential for a concrete job to go considerably over budget if formwork is not given ample consideration at this initial stage.